wafflepie/afformative/packages/afformative/README.md

 ### \<Formatter />

-Formatters are React components returned by `makeFormatter` and factories created by `makeUseFormatter`.
+Formatters are React components returned by `makeFormatter`.

 #### Props

 - `children: any` The value to format.
 - `suggestions: string[]` Suggestions the formatter should take note of.

+Any additional props will be passed to the `format` argument `makeFormatter` inside the second parameter (alongside suggestion tools).

 #### Statics

-- `format: (value: any, suggestions?: string[]) => React.Node` A static method that can be used to format values without them being rendered as React elements.
+- `format: (value: any, suggestions?: string[], otherProps?: Object) => React.Node` A static method that can be used to format values without them being rendered as React elements.

 ---